 Chemical stability refers to whether a compound will react with water or air (chemically stable substances will not react).

 Again, burning is a chemical reaction—commonly a high-temperature reaction in the presence of oxygen.

-- The preferred oxidation state is the lowest-energy oxidation state that a metal will undergo reactions in order to achieve (if another element is present to accept or donate electrons).
+The preferred oxidation state is the lowest-energy oxidation state that a metal will undergo reactions in order to achieve (if another element is present to accept or donate electrons).